mlveggo/balena-cli/LMB_Notes_to_self.md

 * How do we handle options that appear multiple times? `-A arch1 -A arch2` or `-A arch1,arch2`?
-    * oclif uses `-A this -A that`.
-But it doesn't error out when we pass multiple ones for flags configured as `multiple: false`.
+    * oclif uses `-A this -A that`, which has problems.
+First, it doesn't error out when we pass multiple ones for flags configured as `multiple: false`.
+      (Not a big issue, as I just changed it to `multiple: true`).
-    * But the worse is this.
-These give different results.
+    * But here's the worse.
+The two invocations below give different results.
       The first one is parsed in a very broken way (as if the path was an arch, too).
 Yikes! 🤮
         * `./bin/balena-dev build -A aarch64 -A x86_64  ~/Projects/balena/lmbarros-test`
         * `./bin/balena-dev build /home/lmb/Projects/balena/lmbarros-test -A aarch64 -A x86_64`
-* Do we support `Dockerfile.template` for multi-arch fleets?
-What if they refer to device type?
-* And what about arch-specific Dockerfiles?
 * What about `push` to device?
 * Tests.